Football History And Origins

 The NFL had many rival leagues throughout history, none as successful as the NFL until in 1959 Lamar Hunt, having his request of founding a new team in Texas denied, founded the American Football League.
 The AFL and the NFL would get into bidding wars over the best college prospects, and the rivalry intensified.

 With both leagues suffering from the competition, the idea to merge came up in the late 1960s.
 On June 8th 1966 the AFL and the NFL announced an agreement that would transform both leagues in one, with plans of expansion to unrepresented markets.
 The leagues also agreed to keep separate schedules until 1969, and to play a winner-takes-all final type game where the champions of both leagues would face each other, the Super Bowl.
-The merge brought into the league popular teams such as the NY Jets, the Oakland Raiders, and the New England Patriots.
+The merger brought popular teams such as the NY Jets, the Oakland Raiders, and the New England Patriots into the league.

 Rule Changes in the NFL